RandomInternetPreson/Lucid_Autonomy/README.md

    ![image](https://github.com/user-attachments/assets/1927353b-ad01-4c8f-bb3d-9c5650469aa4)

-3. Begin talking with your AI, start out with:
+3. Begin inferencing with your AI, start out with:

    ```
    Can you autonomously change the background color until the background is red and then cease sending yourself tasks?